danfuzz/samizdat/doc/samizdat-0/library-conditional.md

 results into a list, which is returned.
 The function is called with exactly one argument, namely the item to process.

-**Note:** Unlike most of the map/reduce functions, this one takes its function as the first argument.
+**Note:** Unlike most of the map/reduce functions defined in *Samizdat Layer 0*, this one takes its function as the *first* and not the *last* argument.
 This is done specifically so that it is convenient to `apply` it.

 #### `argsReduce function base rest* <> . | !.`